Hermaphrodite OR Hypospadias in male dogs

 If no female sex hormones he will only be neutered.

 We confirmed Cyrus was had Hypospadias so he underwent reconstructive surgery that in the end he physically looks like a female.
-He was only neutered.
+He was only spayed and neutered.
 Surgery is normally successful in these cases and we have yet to have any issues.

 In all our cases the bowels and anus was not impacted; however in some cases the pee hole is